Nigerian Stew Recipe with Chicken and Beef

 - 1-teaspoon nutmeg

-- 4 cups of chicken broth
+- 4 cups of homemade chicken broth or store bought broth

 - 1 cup of water (optional but necessary)

 - Add tomatoes, onions, fresh bell pepper, and garlic in the blender and blend away.
 Ensure that the blend is up 12 cups (wow, that sounds like a lot; yep!)
-Cut the other half of the onion and set aside.
+Cut/slice the other half of the onion and set aside.

 - Open the can of tomatoes paste, put it into a bowl and add 2 cups of chicken broth, mix well and set aside.

 - Place a clean pot on the stove, set your stove to medium-high.
 Add oil, allow to heat up then add 1 teaspoon of salt and chopped onions.
 Sauté onions until translucent, about 3-5 minutes depending on the quantity.
 After the onions are ready add the tomato blend, give a good stir and place the lid on the pot.

 - Allow to cook for about 20 – 25 minutes depending on the quantity of the tomatoes.
 Ensure to stir every 5-7 minutes as it is cooking to avoid burning; also, lower heat before opening the lid to avoid hot splashes.